 \paragraph{AISHELL-1 (clean Mandarin).} We build a Mandarin subset from AISHELL-1 with 40 speakers (IDs S0724--S0763; 28F/12M).
 Each speaker contributes 50 paired utterances.
 Audio is standardized to 16~kHz, mono, 16-bit PCM.
 This subset probes multilingual generalization beyond English.

-\paragraph{EMIME bilingual 96~kHz (English $\leftrightarrow$ Mandarin).} We use the Mandarin-talker portion of the 96~kHz EMIME Bilingual English--Mandarin Database.
+\paragraph{EMIME bilingual 96~kHz (English $\leftrightarrow$ Mandarin).} We use the Mandarin-talker portion of the 96~kHz EMIME Bilingual English-Mandarin Database.
 We select 13 speakers (6F/7M) and exclude MF2 due to abnormal recordings.
-Per speaker, we include 25 English$\rightarrow$Mandarin and 25 Mandarin$\rightarrow$English sentence pairs (50 bilingual pairs total), with audio standardized to 96~kHz, mono, 16-bit PCM.
+Per speaker, we include 25 English$\rightarrow$Mandarin and 25 Mandarin$\rightarrow$English sentence pairs, yielding 50 bilingual pairs in total.
+Audio is standardized to 96~kHz, mono, 16-bit PCM.

 \paragraph{CommonVoiceFR (French crowd-sourced speech).} We construct a French subset from Mozilla Common Voice v23.0 using the \texttt{validated.tsv} split.
 We select 40 unique French speakers and create 50 paired utterances per speaker.
-Audio is standardized to 48~kHz, mono, 16-bit PCM (downsampled in code if needed).
+Audio is standardized to 48~kHz, mono, 16-bit PCM, with downsampling applied in code if needed.
 This subset introduces real-world microphone and accent variability beyond studio corpora.

-\paragraph{LibriSpeech-Long (long-context stability).} We derive a long-form English subset from LibriSpeech-Long (dev/test).
-We select 10 speakers and include 2 long-form pairs per speaker (20 pairs total), where each segment is typically 0.4--4 minutes.
+\paragraph{LibriSpeech-Long (long-context stability).} We derive a long-form English subset from LibriSpeech-Long using the dev/test material.
+We select 10 speakers and include two long-form pairs per speaker, yielding 20 pairs in total, where each segment is typically 0.4--4 minutes.
 Audio is standardized to 16~kHz, mono, 16-bit PCM.
 This subset stresses long-context behaviors that may not appear on short utterances.